-Santa Fe Community College (SFCC) conducts performance appraisals of full-time, regular status part-time, term, and temporary employees to assess employees’ job performance, provide feedback, set goals and establish a plan of action to further develop its employees.
-The goal of SFCC’s employee performance appraisal policy is to provide useful tools to assess employee’s job performance, state clear job expectations and provide a mechanism for continual constructive communication between the employee and supervisor for effective, productive performance results.
+SFCC conducts performance appraisals of full-time, regular status part-time, term, and temporary employees to assess employee job performance, provide feedback, set goals and establish a plan of action to further develop its employees.
+The goal of SFCC’s employee performance appraisal policy is to provide useful tools to assess employee job performance, state clear job expectations and provide a mechanism for continual constructive communication between the employee and the supervisor for effective, productive performance results.
 (See Policy 4-37 Evaluation of Faculty.)

 - Full Time Employee: Scheduled to work an average of 30 or more hours per week.

 - Part-Time Employee: Scheduled to work less than 30 hours per week, regularly.

 - Regular Employee: Hired to fill a regular full or part-time position and who has successfully completed his or her probationary period.

 - Term Employee: Hired to work in a grant funded position or with a specific term of employment.

 - Temporary Employee: Hired to fill a full- or part-time, non-permanent, position for a specified period.

 Review and feedback of an employee’s performance should occur on a regular basis throughout the year for best results.
 The employee and the supervisor should have regular meetings to discuss job priorities, ideas and suggestions from the employee to enhance department performance, individual performance expectations and further developmental needs.
 Supervisors should develop work performance standards based on the employees’ current job description and communicate these standards to employees upon commencement of their appointment or upon revision of the job description.